wsphd/fcculs/README.md

 3. ***Transformation***
     * I've converted lower (or proper) case to upper case for the State and County fields.
 Ditto for the entity_name.
     This eliminates inadvertent mismatches due to case sensitivity.
+4. ***Sizes***
+    * As used here, the resulting SQLite3 database size--all tables--is about 28GB.
+    The 'US' .csv file is ~14GB, and the 'CA' .csv file is ~2GB, so neither is posted online.

 **Code**: